-Each unit has a programme of study including assessment criteria, how marks are awarded and grade descriptors on which learners’ levels of attainment will be differentiated.
+Each unit has a programme of study including assessment criteria, how marks are awarded and grade descriptors on which students’ levels of attainment will be differentiated.

-The assessment criteria for each unit clearly specify the standard that the learner is expected to meet in order to demonstrate that the learning outcomes have been achieved.
+The assessment criteria for each unit clearly specify the standard that the student is expected to meet in order to demonstrate that the learning outcomes have been achieved.

 The NCTJ Level 3 Diploma in Journalism is set on the qualifications register with the following objectives: